mplp88/PonBook/README.md

+# PonBook

-# Español:
+Español:
-# PonBook: Un proyecto de Red ocial para aprender a usar MongoDB con Node.js y Vue.js
+PonBook: Un proyecto de Red ocial para aprender a usar MongoDB con Node.js y Vue.js

-# English
+English
-# PonBook: A Social Network project to learn how to use MongoDB with Node.js and Vue.js
+PonBook: A Social Network project to learn how to use MongoDB with Node.js and Vue.js

 ## Project setup
 ```